Symptoms of IBS (irritable bowel syndrome)

-The main symptoms of IBS are:
+The main symptoms of IBS (irritable bowel syndrome) are:

 - stomach pain or cramps – usually worse after eating and better after doing a poo